jeanbaptistemora/fluidattacks-universe2/skims/LEGAL.md

+# Legal

+This document comprises legal information related to Skims as a software.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 # Contents